On This Page:

 - Create group creates a single group.
 See Create a single Group (below).

-- Auto-create group lets you set parameters to automatically create multiple groups, and have Moodle assign your students to the groups.
+- Auto-create groups lets you set parameters to automatically create multiple groups, and have Moodle assign your students to the groups.
 See Auto-Create Groups (below).

 - Import groups lets you upload a spreadsheet to create multiple empty groups.
 See Import Empty Groups (below).